aminrj/homelab-terraform-gitops-infra/apps/threat-intell/README.md

 - apps/n8n/workflows/feed-summarizer-via-ollama.json:
   twice-daily Hacker News RSS summary via Ollama and Telegram push (not part of threat- intell but useful for ops updates).

+## More details about the workflows

+1. Collector (CISA KEV feed)
+   - CISA publishes the “Known Exploited Vulnerability” catalog: a JSON list of CVEs, vendor/project, description, dates, etc.
+   - The collector-open-source workflow fetches that feed, normalizes each entry into a document, and writes it into threatintel.raw_doc (one row per CVE).
+   - Think of this as your raw threat intelligence feed—no indicators yet, just structured reports.
+2. Extractors (Baseline + LLM)
+   - The Baseline extractor combs the raw document for obvious indicators (IPs, domains, etc.) using regex, and writes them into threatintel.ioc.
+   - The LLM extractor does a smarter pass: it queries an LLM, extracts potential IOCs with context, and also writes them into ioc.
+   - After these workflows run, threatintel.ioc contains a list of indicators (value, type, source doc, extractor) that you can track.
+3. Enrichment pipeline
+   - Each IOC by itself isn’t that helpful—you want supporting context (score, reputation, provider verdicts).
+   - The enrichment workflow picks IOCs from threatintel.ioc that haven’t been checked recently (or ever), calls your enrichment microservice (threat-intel- enrichment), and stores the results in threatintel.enrichment.
+   - The enrichment service can combine external APIs (VirusTotal, Shodan, AbuseIPDB, RDAP, etc.) to enrich the IOC with additional metadata and confidence.
+4. Validator & Exporter
+   - Separately, the validator workflow aggregates enriched IOCs, scores them, selects the worthy ones, and exports them.
+   - That gives you a final feed of vetted indicators (e.g., for sharing, alerts, or blocking rules).
+5. Metrics & Grafana
+   - Every workflow posts a small metric (collector/enrichment/extractor/validator), which you graph in Grafana to monitor the pipeline.

+In short: CISA gives raw vulnerability reports, extractors turn those into concrete indicators, enrichment adds supporting evidence from external intel services, and the validator/exporter prepares final outputs.
+To get the enrichment pipeline working you need IOCs first, so run the extractor workflow(s) next.
+Once there are entries in threatintel.ioc, the enrichment query will start returning results.

 ## Importing the n8n workflows